The name of the country

 The New Zealand coat of arms

 New Zealand has two national anthems.
 ‘God save the Queen [or King]’ first came into use in 1840.
 ‘God defend New Zealand’ (written in 1876) was adopted as a national hymn in 1940 and in 1977 given equal status with ‘God save the Queen’.
-A Māori translation is often sung before the English verses.
+A Māori translation of the first verse is often sung before this is repeated in English.

 ‘Hear our voices, we entreat’